Times are ever changing.

 However, good mental health is for life, not just for Wednesday.

-So If you don’t believe you have a solid well-being programme that supports your mental health in any of these areas or like me, you feel you need more than one day of activities, I’d like to explore with you some techniques and solutions that can empower you to build your mental strength so that you are ready for any challenge that arises in the workplace.
+So If you don’t believe you have a solid well-being programme that supports your mental health in any of these areas or like me, you feel you need more than one day of activities, I’d like to advise how to manage your mental health with you some techniques and solutions that can empower you to build your mental strength so that you are ready for any challenge that arises in the workplace.

 Firstly, let’s take a quick look at what we see stress as.